canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 Let's continue with the same example from our previous post on [how to write good unit tests]({% post_url 2020-11-02-UnitTestingTips %}).

 From our last example, we had a controller to create, update and suspend user accounts.
 Inside its constructor, this controller validated some email addresses from an injected configuration object.

-We wrote a test like this:
+After we refactored our test from the last post, we ended up with this:

 ```csharp
 [TestMethod]